 As soon as the 2 – 3 month budget process is set, the budget will already be outdated and paint an incorrect picture of where the organisation is heading for the next 12 months.

-There is no doubt an annual yardstick should be created, however this should only form part of an ongoing planning process – a rolling forecast.
+There is no doubt an annual yardstick should be created.
+However this should only form part of an ongoing planning process – a rolling forecast.
 This will allow management to better focus and react to changes in order to meet short and mid-term goals.

 While most businesses do re-forecast, it is generally still bound to their existing 12 month annual fixed budget.
-In reality there are no yearly boundaries, and in today’s fast moving and dynamic environment, the businesses that succeed are the ones that forecast continuously, use up-to-date business drivers, plan collaboratively and do scenario modelling on a regular basis.
+In reality there are no yearly boundaries, and in today’s fast moving and dynamic environment, the organisations that succeed are the ones that forecast continuously, use up-to-date business drivers, plan collaboratively and do scenario modelling on a regular basis.

-Worse still, they often do not promote the right behaviours, as sales and financial targets are deliberately lowered to mask the actual appearance of performance, and budgeted costs are increased to ensure a larger share of the cost allocations.
+Worse still, they often do not promote the right behaviours, as sales and financial targets are at times deliberately lowered to mask the actual appearance of performance, and budgeted costs are increased to ensure a larger share of the cost allocations.